pepelsbey/pepelsbey.dev/src/blog/two-columns/index.md

 There’s no historical order here.
 I just tried to list the options from the least weird to completely wrong.
 And what were the problems that made me split these methods into a special group?

 First of all, they’re not always playing nice with the content flow.
-On the Web, we used to a principle that the next content block would go right after the previous one, not on top of it.
+On the Web, we used a principle that the next content block would go right after the previous one, not on top of it.
 And once the previous block gets smaller or bigger, all the following blocks move up or down with it.

 If you ever hand-coded an SVG file, you probably know what I’m talking about.
 Imagine if every block would be absolutely positioned at the top left corner of the document.
 That would make our job much more difficult.
 It’s totally fine for the SVG as an image format, but not acceptable for a content layout.